 As part of our team spotlight, we will have each month a team member answering a few questions so you can get to know us a bit better.

-This month we are focusing on Nathan Oetting, our Logistics and Impact manager.
+This month we are focusing on Gilad Nachmani, CNOC's co-founder and General Manager.

 Who are you?
 Give us some highlights from your past